Culture and Storytelling

 Share this course:

-Engineering Culture will explore what 'culture' means, why it is important and why it is useful for engineers to develop it as part of their work and life skills.
+This course will explore what 'culture' means and the importance of storytelling and why it is useful for engineers to use them part of their work and life skills.

 The first week will explore definitions and language of culture, its origins, complexity and changing meanings.
 High culture and popular culture.
 How it relates to art, taste, values and identity.
 How culture is appropriated for social and political purposes.
 Cultural studies and the origin and the significance of cultural diversity and culture wars.
 How should engineers look at culture and is there such a thing as 'Engineering Culture'?

 There is a gap of two weeks to allow preparatory reading and research before the final session.
-This is loosely based around a 'Hall of fame' concept where delegates are invited to make a short presentation on a chosen cultural work of art or artefact - preferably related to their own interests or engineering in general.
+This will be where delegates are invited to make a short presentation on a chosen cultural work of art or artefact - preferably related to their own interests or engineering in general.

 The course is taught in tutorial format with much of each session given over to presentations and delegate participation.
 Emphasis will be placed on discussion and the delegates developing their own interests whilst hopefully making new discoveries.

-The course will be run on Zoom with an option to attend the first and final weeks at a central London venue.
+The course will be run at a central London venue to be advised shortly.